OmooLab/Omoospace/docs/omoospace.md

 -   **Q: Most directory structure solutions of CG work have no distinction between `Contents` and `SourceFiles`.
 Why does omoospace emphasize their differences ?**

-    A: This is due to the different purposes of them.
+    A: This is due to their different purposes of them.
 The content files, always as an IO path, need stability.
 So, `Contents` should be centralized, and its structure should be as flat as possible.
 Meanwhile, the source files, as entries of human operations, need to be accessible.
 People split their works by processes and objects, which are the best subdirectory rule of `SourceFiles`.
     Therefore, isolating the source files that store "processes" and the content files that hold "results" is better.

 -   **Q: Why does `Contents` have no subspace directories?**